terra-money/docs/docs/quickstart.md

 ### Get testnet Luna

 We will be using the testnet.
 Make sure your network is set to **Testnet** in the bottom left corner of Terra Station.
 Once you have done that, head over to the [Terra Faucet](https://faucet.terra.money) and request some Luna to your address.
-You can find your Terra account address in the **Bank** page.
+You can find your Terra account address in the **Top Bar** of the Terra Station.

 #### Balance after getting testnet Luna